-MEND Regenerate is daily formula for health and well-being.
-Improve muscle health, combative oxidative stress, support a healthy gut and reduce low level inflammation.
+MEND Regenerate is a complete daily formula with 34 nutrients to support muscle health, performance and well-being.
+Improve muscle health, combative oxidative stress, support a healthy gut and reduce low level inflammation.†

 from our customers

 INGREDIENTS & BENEFITS

 - Our protein complex contains both whey protein isolate and concentrate which are both rapidly absorbed combined with casein which requires several hours to be digested.

 - Since whey rapidly increases protein synthesis and casein blocks protein breakdown, a combination of both is considered to be ideal.